aehuynh/key-value-db/README.md

 ### Transaction Commands

 * `BEGIN` - Create a new transaction.
 Transactions can be nested.
 * `ROLLBACK` - Undo the changes of the most recently created transaction and close the transaction.
-Prints NO TRANSACTION if there are no open tranactions.
+Prints NO TRANSACTION if there are no open transactions.
 * `COMMIT` - Commits all open transactions and closes them.
-Prints NO TRANSACTION if there are no open tranactions.
+Prints NO TRANSACTION if there are no open transactions.